Kadam-Kshitij/LearnCpp/Qt.md

 Event loop checks for events and queues them in event queue and connects them to appropriate handlers.<br>
 `return a.exec();  // Starts the event loop`

+The Q_OBJECT macro tells the Meta-Object Compiler (moc) to process the class and generate additional code needed for signal-slot connections,<br>
+type information, and other features.
+The moc tool is part of the Qt build process and generates a corresponding .moc file,<br> which contains the necessary information for these features.<br>